Aveira-jdk/Python_Final_Group_C/README.md

 1. Clone or download the repository containing the Python script.
 2. Install the required dependencies using pip:
 **Windows:**
-`pip install selenium requests python-docx fpdf`
+`pip install selenium python-docx fpdf`

 **Linux:**
-`pip3 install selenium requests python-docx fpdf`
+`pip3 install selenium python-docx fpdf`

 We can also install dependencies using requirements.txt